 Local law enforcement has provided a short, straightforward list to follow when the threat or intruder is inside of the school building; and danger is eminent, or present.
+The teachers and admin have a much more detail procedure but will practice the following with the students 1 or 2 times each year.
 These procedures are consistent with all other schools in the area: